ggsavin/voting-games/project-book/voting-game.md

 (game-rewards)=
 #### Rewards

-The following object is the default reward structure for the game, and it was based in part by {cite}`Brandizzi2021RLupusCT`
+The following object is the default reward structure for the game, and it was based on reward structures found in other Werewolf focused papers {cite}`Brandizzi2021RLupusCT, Velikov2021-vt`.

 ```python
 REWARDS = {